Decay channels for double extremal black holes in four dimensions: Attractor solutions for one- and two-parameter models

 We will refer to these as the ``general'' solutions in the following, since they hold for any Calabi-Yau.
 The K{\"a}hler cone condition tells us that $J^a=\text{Im}\,t^a>0$, which thus means that we need $p^a>0$ and $\pm\frac{6\hat q_0}{C}>0$ for the BPS and non-BPS solutions, respectively.
 The non-BPS solutions have the same charges as the non-BPS states of the MSW CFT \cite{Maldacena:1997de}.
 Therefore modulo decay of multi-center black holes in the decoupling limit \cite{deBoer:2008fk}, these solutions are captured by the MSW CFT.

-It is possible to determine $R^2$ corrections to the attractor values.
+It is possible to determine the effect of $R^2$ corrections to F-terms for the attractor values.
 For the BPS case, a closed expression is available \cite{LopesCardoso:1998tkj}, following Wald's formalism.
 For the non-BPS attractor values, an order by order analysis in $c_2$ can be carried out using the entropy formalism \cite{Sen:2005wa, Sahoo:2006rp, Cardoso:2006xz}.
 The results for both cases are

 Thus the magnitude of the K\"ahler modulus is reduced in both cases.
+It is important to note that we are only considering F-term corrections in the above, while non-supersymmetric black holes may also be affected by $R^2$ corrections to D-terms \cite{de2011new}.